pthom/hello_imgui/src/hello_imgui/doc_params.md

     // Only available on Metal, if your display supports it.
     // Before setting this to true, first check `hasEdrSupport()` bool requestFloatBuffer = false;

+    // `openGlOptions`:
+    // Advanced options for OpenGL.
+Use at your own risk. std::optional<OpenGlOptions> openGlOptions = std::nullopt;
 };